hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-careplan-intro.md

 A resource conforming to this profile:
 - **MAY** be conformant to [US Core CarePlan](http://build.fhir.org/ig/HL7/US-Core/StructureDefinition-us-core-careplan.html) if CarePlan.text is included and CarePlan.category supplies the US Core specific terminology

-No equivalent IPA CarePlan or IPS CarePlan profile noting that IPS supports the core FHIR CarePlan resource unprofiled.
+No equivalent IPA or IPS profile, noting that IPS supports the core FHIR CarePlan resource unprofiled.

 #### Profile specific implementation guidance